Learn about Disability Benefits

 - Haven’t applied for or received SSI benefits in the past; and

 - Are applying for Social Security Disability Insurance at the same time as your SSI claim.
 Find out if you are eligible to receive Social Security Disability Benefits.

-Once you finish the online process, a Social Security representative will contact you for any additional information needed for the applications.
+Once you finish the online process, a Social Security representative will contact you by telephone or by mail for any additional information needed for the applications.

 You can also schedule an appointment with a local Social Security office to file an application.
 Call 1-800-772-1213 (TTY 1-800-325-0778) from 7 a.m. to 7 p.m., Monday through Friday or contact your local Social Security office.

 Here is what you need to do to apply for benefits online:

 - Print and review the Adult Disability Checklist

 It will help you gather the information you need to complete the application.

 What information do I need to apply for benefits?

 We suggest that you have the following information at hand.
 It will make completing the application much easier.